RioWeil/rioweil.github.io/_posts/2024-08-06-gde-study-sm.md

 with the integrand as $$h(\lvert \vec{k} \rvert)$$.

 (d) Since the box is kept thermally insulated through the compression, $$\Delta F = 0$$ through the evolution.
+We use Eq. \eqref{eq:gasFs} for the free energies.
 At the initial temperature/pressure we just have the photon contribution:

 $$
 F_i = -\frac{\pi^2}{45}\frac{(k_B T_i)^4}{(\hbar c)^3}V_i